Big Picture Thinking

 Explain how individual differences can both interfere with and facilitate development of FEDCs 4 - 9.

-Assess and describe the “goodness of fit” (including individual differences, interactive styles, and cultural elements) when assessing one's own work with an individual at FEDCs 1 - 4.
+Assess the “goodness of fit” (including individual differences, interactive styles, and cultural elements) when describing one's work with an individual at the FEDCs 4 - 9.

 Practice Floortime

-Demonstrate integration and application of DIR concepts through Floortime competencies by attunement of one’s own affect to the individual, supporting communication, complex problem solving, the use of symbols and abstract thinking, and logical thinking.
+Use DIRFloortime strategy of attunement of one’s affect to the individual to support communication, complex problem solving, the use of symbols and abstract thinking, and logical thinking.

 Demonstrate following the individual's lead (based on their internal intentions, motivations and purposes) in gradually increasing the duration and complexity of circles of communication, shared social problems solving, raising emotions to ideas, using symbols, and building bridges between ideas.